 Beyond that?
 It doesn’t mean much for you.
 You’re required to be notified of who owns your loan, hence the letter.
 But it doesn’t really affect you.
 The terms of your loan won’t change, and you’ll continue to make payments to Quicken Loans®.

 Sometimes, in addition to selling the loan, a lender will also sell servicing rights on the loan, and the borrower will make their payments to a different entity.
-However, that’s not what’s happening in your case.
+However, that’s not what’s happening in the case of an investor sale.